open-source-uc/awesome-uc/readme-en.md

 General utility tools created by members of the university.

 - [BALU](https://github.com/domingomery/Balu) - General Matlab toolbox for image processing and pattern recognition.
-- [Zum](https://github.com/daleal/zum) - Tool for interacting with APIs using the comand line.
+- [Zum](https://github.com/daleal/zum) - Tool for interacting with APIs using the command line.

 ## Guides

-Guides to facilitate the delelopment of some university courses.
+Guides to facilitate the development of some university courses.

-- [Intro a C](https://github.com/DCCentral-de-Apuntes/intro-C) - Introductión to the C programing language, aimed at making it easier to pass throught courses like Estructuras de Datos and Sistemas Operativos.
+- [Intro a C](https://github.com/DCCentral-de-Apuntes/intro-C) - Introduction to the C programing language, aimed at making it easier to pass through courses like Estructuras de Datos and Sistemas Operativos.

 ## Public Courses